From AC current to the ZEV mandate: electric car jargon explained

 Three-phase power

 By upgrading from a single-phase to a three-phase supply at your home, it’s possible to fit a faster 22kW charging unit.
-Few homes in the UK already have a three-phase electricity supply.
+Few homes in the UK already have a three-phase electricity supply, though.

 Trickle charging